 Based on a 2015 report by Deloitte, India’s pharmaceutical industry made significant investments.
-Such investments saw to the upgrade of manufacturing plants in ways that meet international standards (ISO, generally modeled after the standards set by the U.S. Food and Drug Administration.
+Such investments saw the upgrade of manufacturing plants in ways that meet international standards (ISO, generally modeled after the standards set by the U.S. Food and Drug Administration.

 Many countries in Asia regard India’s pharma industry as a guiding light in the global pharmaceutical business.
-The uniquely superb blend of low production costs, efficient research and development, and skilled workforces have made India a world leading producer of generic medicines.
-As a matter of fact, the country’s gigantic pharma market aims to attain world dominance in the field of medications by serving as main manufacturer of outsourced generic medicines.
+The uniquely superb blend of low production costs, efficient research and development, and skilled workforces have made India a world-leading producer of generic medicines.
+As a matter of fact, the country’s gigantic pharma market aims to attain world dominance in the field of medications by serving as the main manufacturer of outsourced generic medicines.

 About India’s Unique PCD Program